cargo-bins/cargo-binstall/SUPPORT.md

 ### Defaults

-By default, `binstall` will try all supported package format and would have `bin-dir` set to `"{ name }-{ target }-v{ version }/{ bin }{ binary-ext }"` (where `bin` is the cargo binary name and `binary-ext` is `.exe` on windows and empty on other platforms).
+By default, `binstall` will try all supported package formats and would have `bin-dir` set to `"{ name }-{ target }-v{ version }/{ bin }{ binary-ext }"` (where `bin` is the cargo binary name and `binary-ext` is `.exe` on windows and empty on other platforms).